tochman/the_blue_print/chapters/10-the-journey-continues.md

 The concepts you've mastered will serve as the foundation for everything you build next, regardless of which specific technologies or patterns you encounter in the future.
 :::

-## React's transformative impact: understanding the bigger picture
+## React's transformative impact: Understanding the bigger picture

 To understand where React is going, it helps to understand where it came from and how it changed web development.
 React didn't just introduce JSX and components.
 It fundamentally shifted how we think about building user interfaces.